-This policy meets the requirements of the UK General Data Protection Regulation (UK GDPR) - the EU GDPR was incorporated into UK legislation with some amendments by The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2020 and the Data Protection Act (DPA 2018).
-It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR.
+This policy meets the requirements of the UK General Data Protection Regulation (UK GDPR) - the EU GDPR was incorporated into UK legislation with some amendments by The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2020

+Data Protection Act (DPA 2018).

+It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR and guidance from the Department of Education (DfE) on Generative artificial intelligence in education.